Skip to content

 Introduction⚓︎

-When manipulating a production environment it is important to take certain precautionnary mesures, in order to ensure production can either be rolled back to a previous version or simply that any encurred loss of data can be retrieved.
+When manipulating a production environment it is important to take certain precautionary measures, in order to ensure production can either be rolled back to a previous version or simply that any incurred loss of data can be retrieved.

 PY4web and Vidjil are no exception to this rule.